LulinZhang/SpS-NeRF/README.md

 *You need to prepare a directory `ProjDir` to place the dataset.*

 ### 1.1.
 Refine RPC with bundle adjustment
+Please use command `conda activate ba` to get into the `ba` environment for this step.
 ```
-conda activate ba
-DataDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/input_prepare_data/DFC2019/
-OutputDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/input_prepare_data/
+BaseDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/input_prepare_data/
 aoi_id=JAX_214
+DataDir="$BaseDir"DFC2019/
+OutputDir="$BaseDir"
 python3 create_satellite_dataset.py --aoi_id "$aoi_id" --dfc_dir "$DataDir" --output_dir "$OutputDir"
 ```

-*Please replace the value of `DataDir` and `OutputDir` in the second and third lines in the above script to your own value.*
+*Please replace the values from first to third lines in the above script to your own value.*

 In your `DataDir`, it should contain the RGB images, ground truth DSM and other text files to indicate necessary information.
 Please refer to [our example](https://drive.google.com/file/d/1kVuEKONJamt1R9caxY-zJFVQXgbiQDsM/view?usp=sharing) for file organization.